ClojureBridge/curriculum/outline/intro.md

 Lastly, ask two people near you for their height in centimeters.
 Find the average of your heights.

-Bonus: Convert that average back to feet and inches. `(mod x y)` will give you the remainder when dividing two numbers.
+Bonus: Convert that average back to feet and inches.
+The feet and the inches will be separate numbers. `(quot x y)` will give you the whole number part when dividing two numbers. `(mod x y)` will give you the remainder when dividing two numbers.